-Often people are not deliberately causing a nuisance and do not realise that they are causing a problem for others.
-We encourage people to approach neighbours initially to discuss problems with them if you feel safe to do so.
-It often creates ill feeling in communities if people approach the council directly without taking to their neighbours first.
+Often people are not deliberately being a nuisance and do not realise they are causing a problem for others.
+We encourage people to approach neighbours initially to discuss problems with them, if they feel safe to do so.
+It often creates ill feeling in communities if people approach the council directly without talking to their neighbours first.

-If you wish you may also take formal action yourself at the Magistrate’s Court.
-We may also advise you to do this if after investigating your complaint, we have been unable to enough evidence to demonstrate that a statutory nuisance exists.
+You may also wish to take formal action at the Magistrate’s Court.
+We may advise you to do this if after investigating your complaint, we have been unable to gather enough evidence to demonstrate that a statutory nuisance exists.

 We have put together an information pack, including template letters and forms to be used in taking your own action against a neighbour in court.
 Please contact us if you would like a copy of this.

 What we can do